 At Mitan Oil they nevertheless believe that their corporate strength does not depend on capacities, but rather on an explicit commitment to top-quality service and the most up-to-date technology.

-“The complete working process, from receiving goods to their final dispatch to end users, is carried out using devices made with the most advanced technology of German and French manufacturers, leaders in the field of oil terminal equipment, such as Satam, Mercedes, Bornemann, Endress Hauser and others.
+“The complete working process, from receiving goods to their final dispatch to end-users, is carried out using devices made with the most advanced technology of German and French manufacturers, leaders in the field of oil terminal equipment, such as Satam, Mercedes, Bornemann, Endress Hauser and others.
 The organisation of operations is harmonised with international standards ISO 9001: 2015, ISO 14001: 2015 and OHSAS 18001: 2008,” says director Vuković.

 Upon the realisation of its planned projects, Mitan Oil will be one of the few Terminals in this region with four alternative methods of receiving goods

-Domestic and international leaders in the field of oil derivatives trade at the Mitan Oil terminal, such as MOL Serbia – a member of the MOL Group, Eko Serbia – a member of Hellenic Petroleum, Greece’s Coral – Shell license holder, Swiss company Kaz Munay Trading…
+Domestic and international leaders in the field of oil derivatives trading at the Mitan Oil terminal, such as MOL Serbia – a member of the MOL Group, Eko Serbia – a member of Hellenic Petroleum, Greece’s Coral – Shell license holder, Swiss company Kaz Munay Trading…

 According to Mitan Oil’s MD, investments of this type are important because they enable large international companies to maintain a presence on the RS market, and for citizens and companies in Serbia that represents the possibility of purchasing fuel produced in Austria, Hungary, Romania and other European countries, which means more competitive prices and better quality.